pchemguy/spec-kit/templates/commands/checklist.md

    - ✅ "Are [edge cases/scenarios] addressed in requirements?"
    - ✅ "Does the spec define [missing aspect]?"

+### 6. Structure Reference

-6. **Structure Reference**: Generate the checklist following the canonical template in `templates/checklist-template.md` for title, meta section, category headings, and ID formatting.
-If template is unavailable, use: H1 title, purpose/created meta lines, `##` category sections containing `- [ ] CHK### <requirement item>` lines with globally incrementing IDs starting at CHK001.
+Generate the checklist following the canonical template in `templates/checklist-template.md` for title, meta section, category headings, and ID formatting.

+If template is unavailable:

+- H1 title, purpose/created meta lines, `##` category sections containing `- [ ] CHK### <requirement item>` lines with globally incrementing IDs starting at CHK001.

+### 7. Report

-7. **Report**: Output full path to checklist file, item count, and summarize whether the run created a new file or appended to an existing one.
+Output full path to checklist file, item count, and summarize whether the run created a new file or appended to an existing one.

 Summarize:

    - Focus areas selected
    - Depth level
    - Actor/timing